A Remembrance of Lost Loved Ones

 Not only does the Crescent City have a fairly sizable number of Mexican residents (especially after Hurricane Katrina), New Orleans saw much contact and exchanges with Mexico, as well as much of Latin America, during its history as one of the most important port cities in North America.

 In fact, one of Mexico's most famous presidents, Benito Juárez, even lived in New Orleans two separate times in the 1850s when he was in exile from his homeland (a statue dedicated to him can actually be found at the intersections of Conti and Basin Streets).
-Not only do local Mexican restaurants in the city throw Day of the Dead-themed events and get-togethers, a parade celebrating Day of the Dead, and put on by the Krewe de Mayahuel, has been rolling in New Orleans since 2018.
+Not only do local Mexican restaurants in the city throw Day of the Dead-themed events and get-togethers, a parade celebrating Day of the Dead, and put on by the Krewe de Mayahuel, has been rolling in New Orleans since 2018 and will occur this year on November 2.

 Love of Family and Culture